Quickstart: Connect your Azure DevOps repositories to Microsoft Defender for Cloud

 Select Next: Authorize connection.

-The authorization will automatically login using the session from your browser's tab.
-After you select Authorize, if you don't see the Azure DevOps organizations you expect to see, check whether you are logged in to Microsoft Defender for Cloud in one browser tab and logged in to Azure DevOps in another browser tab.
+The authorization automatically signs in by using the session from your browser's tab.
+After you select Authorize, if you don't see the Azure DevOps organizations that you expect, check whether you're signed in to Microsoft Defender for Cloud on one browser tab and signed in to Azure DevOps on another browser tab.

-In the popup screen, read the list of permission requests, and select Accept.
+In the popup dialog, read the list of permission requests, and then select Accept.

-Select Auto discover projects to discover all projects automatically and apply auto discover to all current and future projects.
+Select Auto discover projects to discover all projects automatically and apply auto-discovery to all current and future projects.

 Select Next: Review and create.

 Review the information, and then select Create.